usaid-cs/yesterday-i-learned/random.md

+- Ham radio operators call their dead pals "silent keys" (because they can no longer be heard).
+- [SAP](https://en.wikipedia.org/wiki/SAP_SE) is German.
+They have one employee for every five customers.
+- According to [Deviant Ollam](https://www.youtube.com/watch?v=rnmcRTnTNC8), the physical pen tester in "I'll let myself in": get security hinges or "jamb pins" to make sure a door can't be unlocked by simply taking the hinges off.
+Don't get IR REX sensors that unlock your door simply by a change in temperature or smoke.
+Have in your keychain, some keys (all legal): FEO-K1, C415A, CH751, 1284X, 16120, and 222343.
+Won't hurt to have a paper clip, as well.
+- To use the [RabbitMQ management interface](https://www.rabbitmq.com/management.html#permissions), you must first enable it with `(sudo) rabbitmq-plugins enable rabbitmq_management`.
+- It was [CGI](https://www.youtube.com/watch?v=WqrCnVAkLIo) that introduced the idea of invoking a script, and making it generate a response, instead of giving that file to the user.
+The downside was the script is *always* restarted for every request.
+WSGI involves running a permanent server instead, that handles these requests.
+- Eating ["lye fish"](https://en.wikipedia.org/wiki/Lutefisk) on "silver silverware" ruins the silver.
+Ware.
+- Smack the bottom of a milk dispenser to get the bag in.
 - Sitting on one's own hands means preventing oneself from acting on something.
 - There are [five positions](https://en.wikipedia.org/wiki/Point_guard) in a basketball team: the point guard (the "leader"), shooting guard (defender, who also happens to be responsible for three-pointers), small forward (dude on the size), power forward (blocking), and center (the most important person?).
 - The correct way to exclude files from a PyCharm search box is something like `!*test*.py`.